A Lesson in Letting Go: A Journey Through Loss

 Happy Sunday.
 This week we get to meet Sam and her beautiful little bundle J. As with many of us Sam experienced early pregnancy losses that left her broken and hopeless in her journey to motherhood.

-Settle in, grab your coffee and of cause your fav MUMMA Organic Knitted Blanket and join us as we walk you through Sam's story.
+Settle in, grab your coffee and of cause your fav blankie and join us as we walk you through Sam's story.

 x Katie